Google fesses up to Nest Secure's undisclosed microphone

 Google’s lack of transparency on the issue is, at best, frightening, and at its worst the beginning of a dystopian novel where all your devices are constantly monitoring you and using the collected data for nefarious means.

-In its defense, Google says that the Assistant never listens in without being prompted by the wake word (“OK Google”) and, in the case of the Nest Secure, never had its microphone enabled before the Google Assistant feature rolled out in early February.
+In its defense, Google says that the Assistant never listens in without being prompted by the wake phrase (“OK Google”).
+The Nest Secure also supposedly had its microphone disabled until the Google Assistant feature rolled out in early February.

-All that said, the advent of always-listening devices is an important time in history: Without universal ground rules for data collection, each company has its own set of policies - only some of which are publicly made available.
+All that said, the advent of always-listening devices is an important time in history: Without universal ground rules for data collection, each company has its own set of policies – only some of which are publicly made available based on the whim of device makers.

 Long story short, if data security is your number one concern, maybe the Nest Secure isn’t the best option for you.